cotodevel/snemulds/README.md

 Head over to release/snemul.cfg, section: [KEYS] and copy/paste source value into target field, then restore original overwritten value into source field.
 Save changes, then copy snemul.cfg in SD root.
 Keys are remapped now.

+Save / Load States:

+It is experimental.
+It may or not work consecutively.
+It's recommended to always save then restore a single state at a time.

 To do:

 -   fix Mode 0 (no transparency/broken)